greydnls/gitodo/README.md

 - [ ] Ability to have same todo on multiple sublists
 - [ ] Ability to publish a single file
 - [ ] Allow access to lists inside subfolders
-- [ ] Annotations on files to designate todo lists and differentiate them from other files
-- [ ] specify a list with differrent name than file